vegaprotocol/vega/CONTRIBUTING.md

 #### Before merge

-Before code changes are accepted the project team will conduct a ful code review.
+Before code changes are accepted the project team will conduct a full code review.

 > Policy: For contributors outside of the project team before any pull requests can be accepted you will need to sign a Contributor Licence Agreement (CLA) or something similar.